evil-mad/robopaint/ISSUE_TEMPLATE.md

 WaterColorBoat
 Other (specify)

-#### Is the robot connected to RoboPaint
+#### Is the robot you want to control directly connected to RoboPaint?
-Yes, the robot is connected to RoboPaint
+Yes, the robot is plugged into the computer I am using.
+No, I am connecting with the external server option.
 No, I am using RoboPaint in simulation mode.